 Applicants are invited to submit a bursary application form to the College Staff specifying by means of the application form available from the College website, here, stating how much of the fee they can pay and giving some reasons for their application.

 - Single module Courses – Bursary applications need to be made before booking onto the Course.
 We encourage applicants to apply promptly, since course places can only be held for bursary applications received 2 months before the course start date.

-- Long Courses – Bursary applications for the whole course are to be made only after your Course application has been successful, and within 1 week of being the admission decision.
+- Long Courses – Bursary applications for the whole course are to be made only after your Course application has been successful, and within 1 week of the admission decision.
 Applications cannot be made after you are booked onto the course.